rwth-i6/returnn/docs/getting_started/basic_usage.rst

     ``train`` and ``dev`` are used during training, while ``eval`` is usually used to define the dataset for the ``forward`` or ``search`` task.

-    Beside passing the constructor parameters to the specficic Dataset, there are some common parameters such as:
+    Beside passing the constructor parameters to the specific Dataset, there are some common parameters such as:

     ``seq_ordering``: This defines the order of the sequences provided by the dataset.
     Possible values are: